 - 5. Scroll down to the Available Networks Folder section and adjust the following settings: - Share Name.
-If only one USB device is connected, the default share name is USB\Storage.
+If only one USB device is connected, the default share name is USB_Storage.
 You can click the name or you can type it in the address field of your web browser.
 If Not Shared is shown, the default share was deleted and no other share for the root folder exists.
 Click the link to change this setting. - Read Access and Write Access.
 Show the permissions and access controls on the network folder.
 All-no password (the default) allows all users to access the network folder.
-The password for admin is the same one that you use to log in to the modem router. - Folder Name.
-Full path of the network folder. - Volume Name.
+The password for admin is the same one that you use to log in to the router. - Folder Name.
+Full path of the network folder.

+- Volume Name.
 Volume name from the storage device. - Total Space and Free Space.
-Show the current utilization of the storage device. - 6.
-Click the Apply button.
+Show the current utilization of the storage device. - Click the Apply button.
+Your settings are saved.

-Add a Network Folder on a USB Storage Device
+Add a Network Folder on a Storage Device

-You can add network folders on a USB storage device connected to a modem router USB port.
+You can add network folders on a USB or eSATA storage device connected to the router ports.